ConorFWild/PanDDA2Inspect/README.md

 echo "alias pandda.inspect=\"$(readlink -f .)/out/Moorhen-darwin-arm64/Moorhen.app/Contents/MacOS/Moorhen\"" >> ~/.bashrc
 ```

-Then the program can be run with:
+Then, after opening a new console, the program can be run with:

 ```bash
 pandda.inspect /path/to/pandda/output
 ```

 ## Debugging

+### Parts of the UI are not visible

+PanDDA 2 Inspect has been tested fullscreen on 1920x1080 screens, and should work correctly on these.
+If your screen resolution is smaller than this or if you are not fullscreen you may see graphical anomolies.

 ### The program failed to run